Have you considered competition-based pricing?

 A grocery store chain has its own line of cereal.
 It analyzes the prices of the brand name cereals and prices its own cereal below the average price of the competition.
-They'll hope to make more sales based on the assumption that consumers will choose their low-cost product over the pricier cereal options.
+They hope to make more sales based on the assumption that consumers will choose their low-cost product over the pricier cereal options.

 2. Price match competitor prices

-There's a gas station on one street corner who has its standard gas priced at $3.18.
+There's a gas station on one street corner that has its standard gas priced at $3.18.
 You look across the street and see a different gas station offering gas at the same price.
 Both gas stations sell a similar product, and the force of the market has resulted in each business selecting the same price.

 3. Price above competitor prices